dinghanshen/SWEM/README.md

 - `opt.batch_size`: number of batch size.
 - `opt.H_dis`: the dimension of last hidden layer.

-* On a K80 GPU machine, training roughly takes about 3min each epoch and 5 epochs for Debpedia to converge, takes 50s each epoch and 20 epochs for SNLI, and 4min each epoch and 5 epochs for the Yahoo dataset.
+* On a K80 GPU machine, training roughly takes about 3 minutes each epoch and 5 epochs for Debpedia to converge, 50 seconds each epoch and 20 epochs for SNLI, and 4 minutes each epoch and 5 epochs for the Yahoo dataset.

 ## Citation
 Please cite our paper if it helps with your research: